AnthonySteele/anthonysteele.github.io/TestPyramid.md

 The lowest layer of tests is usually called "unit tests" but past that, the naming is not standard.
 They get called integration tests, acceptance tests, end-to-end-tests etc. The different layers can have wildly varying names, or different definitions of the same terms, and you can spend a lot of time trying to define terms.
 And even [how to do unit tests is debatable, not necessarily just class tests](https://www.youtube.com/watch?v=EZ05e7EMOLM).

+Your team and organisation will need to have a common vocabulary of naming test layers, but bear in mind that these are not universal.
+I think that it's more important to have a feel about where tests are placed, based on the metrics below; and about how these layers relate.

 ## Pyramid as architecture

-But there are basic characteristics that can help you place tests on the pyramid.
+There are basic characteristics that can help you place tests on the pyramid.

-Tests at the bottom are "Low-Level": **small, isolated, numerous, fast, frequent, cheap**.
+Tests at the bottom are "Low-Level": **small, decoupled, numerous, fast, frequent, cheap**.

 As you move up, this changes.